LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 modified by the chosen game difficulty, but not by any other challenges.

-When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into the unknown.
-They start their conquest from a new entrance, with no experience and no equipment, and new, undaunted enemies bar their way.
+When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into the unknown perils.
+They start their conquest from a new entrance, with no experience and no equipment, and new undaunted enemies bar their way.
 Lead the new hopeful explorers with wisdom and fortitude!